peteeckel/netbox-plugin-dns/docs/using_netbox_dns.md

 -----           | -------- | -----------
-**Name**        | Yes      | The fully qualified domain name (FQDN) of the name server **Description** | No       | A short textual description of the name server **Tags**        | No       | Netbox tags assigned to the name server.
+**Name**        | Yes      | The fully qualified domain name (FQDN) of the name server **Description** | No       | A short textual description of the name server **Tags**        | No       | NetBox tags assigned to the name server.
 Tags can be used to categorise name servers by arbitrary criteria such as Production/Test/Development systems

 A name server detail view: